buditanrim/buditanrim.github.io/_posts/2021-01-18-how-i-overcame-impostor-syndrome.md

 The first one is a small thing but really powerful.
 I will reframe my doubt and the narrative on my head.
 For example, if I want to voice my opinion, I will force myself to think, "I will speak with no ill intention."
 Rather than, "I will be ridiculed if I speak."
 It helps me break the narrative out of my head and remember that my pure intention.
 Turned out this is one of the recommendation based on <sup id="a1">[1](#fn1)</sup>

-### Seek for validation
+### Seek for feedback

 Second, I tried to be proactive in seeking feedback about myself.
 Whenever we completed a project, I reached out to my team for feedback.
 It helped me to understand how people actually think of me.
-The environment in Shopify allowed me to get constructive feedback, I got the list of what I will need to improve and what I need to keep doing.
+Fortunately, the environment in Shopify allowed me to get constructive feedback, I got the list of what I will need to improve and what I need to keep doing.

----

 Those two small actions didn't instantly resolve my anxiety.
 Instead, it gradually helped me to focus on delivering impact rather than worrying.
 After 6-8 months, the feeling started to fade away after I focused on my potential improvement.
 I had peace with myself.